-Located in Almora district, Ranikhet is one of the favourites among Uttarakhand places to visit for a relaxing vacation.
+Located in the Almora district, Ranikhet is one of the favorites among Uttarakhand places to visit for a relaxing vacation.

-Dubbed the Switzerland of India by Gandhi himself, Kausani is a favourite tourist place in Uttarakhand by adventure seekers and honeymooners due to its breathtaking scenery and high peaks.
+Dubbed the Switzerland of India by Gandhi himself, Kausani is a favorite tourist place in Uttarakhand by adventure seekers and honeymooners due to its breathtaking scenery and high peaks.

-Being so high and gorgeous, it’s only normal that Kausani is a favourite destination for trekking fans.
-Enjoy a trek to Rudradhari falls and caves and to Pindari glacier for pretty stunning views.
+Being so high and gorgeous, it’s only normal that Kausani is a favorite destination for trekking fans.
+Enjoy a trek to Rudradhari falls and caves and to the Pindari glacier for pretty stunning views.

 SAVE IT FOR LATER?